 Beginners are welcome at the start of each term.
 We offer a variety of levels on each of the following instruments: Button Accordion, Bodhrán, Concertina, Flute, Fiddle, Banjo, Mandolin, Tin Whistle, Uilleann Pipes, Guitar, harp, and traditional singing.

 BelfastTrad believes that music enriches everyone’s life and that you are never too old to learn.
 We teach by ear in an encouraging and friendly atmosphere.
 We offer student sessions during the week to add to the learning and fun, and we celebrate the end of the autumn and winter terms with a concert and ceili, featuring our students.

 BelfastTrad Instrument Hire Scheme

 Monday nights are for dancing at BelfastTrad.
 Our dance classes are friendly, welcoming, and open to anyone who wants to learn.
 We offer classes in traditional old style solo step dancing as well as a sets and Irish social dance class.
 New to set dancing?
-Come at 8:00pm for a free beginner's tutorial.
+Come at 8:00pm each week for a free beginner's tutorial.
 Book online for sean nós (solo step) classes.
 For sets, just pay at the door on the night.

 Our non-competitive Irish dance classes are for people 12-90+.
 All our dance classes emphasise the joyful, social activity of old-style dance rather than the more modern competitive ‘Riverdance’ style.
 Although each class addresses rhythm, timing, and technique, first and foremost the emphasis is on musicality: understanding the connection between music and dance, developing a listening ear, and trying to keep the music in the dancing.
 Students learn a mix of traditional step dancing, sean nós dance, and set dancing, with the offerings being varied term to term..
 Most importantly, BelfastTrad wants to pass onto dancers not just the steps themselves, but the joy and vitality of carrying on this living tradition.